DevL/Intermediate2/exercises/03_docs/instructions.md

     * Notice that you need to either assign the result of an executed line to a variable _or_ add the expected result below it.
         * If you decide to supress the result of the operations during the test setup, why is assigning the result to `_` like `>>> _ = calculator.add(1, 2)` a good idea?
     * Is this a suitable case for using a doctest rather than a normal test function?

+## Solution notes

+Tests have been provided.
+Run them by entering into the _solutions/03_docs_ directory in the terminal and run `pytest`.